yerimrim/open-source-task5/docs/project_documentation.md

 ## 🙆‍♀️ Final Note

-If you can run this project and understand each section, you are ready to start contributing to real open source projects 🚀
+If you can run this project and understand each section, you are ready to start contributing to real open source projects.